 Old Delhi is a veritable cornucopia of tastes, smells, sights, sounds and colours.
 I hopped from food stall to food stall, digging into hot paranthas, sweet and tangy kachoris, spicy golgappas, succulent kebabs and some thick, sweet lassi.
 There is no shortage of delectable food here.
 These bylanes of Old Delhi helped me find a part of my answer: India, to an extent, is definitely its food.

-It was dark outside when I woke up.
+THE CROWN It was dark outside when I woke up.
 The streetlights were still on as I loaded the Kwid’s ample boot.
 I started the car, the radio coming on by default only to emit static; still too early.
 An early start was important because I wanted to get one of India’s best roads as traffic-free as possible.

 The world was better lit when I passed a massive overhead signboard that announced, ‘Welcome to Yamuna Expressway’; 200km of epic road lay ahead.
 Six lanes occasionally expanding to eight, the Yamuna Expressway is a highway comparable to those in Western countries; brilliant construction and surfacing make for an amazing drive.
 I drove the Kwid at a brisk pace, amazed at how stable this small car was.
 As we gobbled up the miles to Agra, I found myself thinking, “India is growth.”